wkhere/stackless/Doc/library/threading.rst

 .. method:: Event.wait([timeout])

    Block until the internal flag is true.
 If the internal flag is true on entry, return immediately.
 Otherwise, block until another thread calls :meth:`set` to set the flag to true, or until the optional timeout occurs.

    When the timeout argument is present and not ``None``, it should be a floating point number specifying a timeout for the operation in seconds (or fractions thereof).

+   This method returns the internal flag on exit, so it will always return ``True`` except if a timeout is given and the operation times out.

+   .. versionchanged:: 3.1
+      Previously, the method always returned ``None``.

 .. _timer-objects: